Achievable logoAchievable logo

 • Differentiating functions with variables in both the base and exponent (e.g. y=xx)

-The technique is also useful for differentiating functions that have the variable in both the base and the exponent, such as y=xx.
+This technique is also useful when the variable appears in both the base and the exponent, such as y=xx.

 Here’s how to do this: